Uncertainties in supernova input rates drive qualitative differences in simulations of galaxy evolution: Discussion

-With a more realistic model for the SN delay time distribution, giving a continuous injection of energy rather than a simple instantaneous one, we find that the sensitivity to SN delay time $t_0$ and duration $\tau_{\rm SN}$ is small.
-We do not see a significant change in the star formation rate or the average outflow rates, past the initial starburst.
-Interestingly, the most notable change is a decrease in the ``smoothness'' of the outflows, with order-of-magnitude variations occurring over $\sim100\Myr$ periods.
+With a more realistic model for the SN delay time distribution, giving a continuous injection of energy rather than a simple instantaneous one, we find that the sensitivity to SN delay time $t_0$ and duration $\tau_{\rm SN}$ is less clear.
+We do not see a significant change in the star formation rate the past the initial starburst, although we do see somewhat higher averaged outflow mass loadings with longer delay times.
+Interestingly, the most notable change is a decrease in the ``smoothness'' of the outflows (when $\tau_{SN}>0$), with order-of-magnitude variations occurring over $\sim100\Myr$ periods.
 This suggests that a more realistic model of SN energy injection may shift towards a stronger ``fountain'' mode of galactic outflows, where gas is ejected but later re-accreted.
-In \citep{Gentry2020}, the authors found that instantaneous injection of FB energy significantly reduced the overall momentum injection, but it is important to consider that the mechanism there (and the mechanism in \citet{Fielding2018}) may be different than what we show here, as we do not resolve the cooling radius of most SNe.
-Thus, any changes in the cooling processes on small-scales are not captured by our feedback model.
+In \citet{Gentry2020}, the authors found that instantaneous injection of FB energy significantly reduced the overall momentum injection, but it is important to consider that the mechanism there (and the mechanism in \citet{Fielding2018}) may be different than what we show here, as we do not resolve the cooling radius of most SNe.
+Thus, any changes in the cooling processes on small-scales are not captured by our simulations.

 Unfortunately, not all uncertainty can be removed simply by avoiding the instantaneous injection simplification.
 Our results in Section~\ref{SN_min_mass} show that, using a realistic SN delay time distribution designed to fit a \citet{Chabrier2003} IMF and a \citet{Raiteri1996} stellar lifetime function, there is still a major uncertainty in the SN distribution model.
 The minimum SN progenitor mass, as the review by \citet{Smartt2009} details, is uncertain by at least $1\Msun$.
 This means that both the overall SN energy budget, as well as the SN injection duration, are both uncertain to within roughly $\sim50\%$.
-As Figure~\ref{sfr_minmass} shows, this has tremendous effect on the overall SFR of the galaxy and the ability of feedback to drive outflows.
+As Figure~\ref{sfr_minmass} shows, this has a noticeable effect on the overall SFR of the galaxy and the ability of feedback to drive outflows.